 Tightly roll up lengthwise and secure with string or toothpicks.

-Heat 1 tablespoon of oil in a pan and brown the meat about 5 minutes on each side.
+Heat oil in a pan and brown the meat about 5 minutes on each side.

 Place in the oven and cook about 25 minutes.